A typical practice in structuring commercial real estate transactions is a joint venture between two parties:

 So what fees DOES Streitwise charge?

 Fees are 3% up-front and a 2% annual management fee.
 This up-front amount won’t reduce the number of shares you own, it’s that a portion of your investment is used to reimburse organizational and offering expenses.
+In accordance with REIT qualification rules, Streitwise is required to distribute 90% of taxable income which is calculated net of operating expenses.
 Note: All dividends distributed are net of all fees.

 The Real Estate Crowdfund Review, a non-affiliated rater of real estate platforms rated us as the Best Fees out of all Core-Plus REITs open to non-accredited investors.